 Wordswarms From Years Past

-Full-text Search for "Withe"
+Full-text Search for "Withe" 2350

 WITH, WITHE, n.
 [L., probably a shoot.]

 noun Etymology: Middle English, from Old English withthe; akin to Old English w?thig withy Date: before 12th century a slender flexible branch or twig; one used as a band or line especially (also withy) (pl. withes or -ies) n. a tough flexible shoot esp. of willow or osier used for tying a bundle of wood etc.

 Withed; p. pr. & vb. n.
 Withing.]
 To bind or fasten with withes.
 You shall see him withed, and haltered, and staked, and baited to death. --Bp.
 Hall.
 Withe Withe (?; 277), n.
 [OE. withe. ????.
 See

 Withy, n.]
 [Written also with.]
 1. A flexible, slender twig or branch used as a band; a willow or osier twig; a withy.
 2. A band consisting of a twig twisted.
 3. (Naut.)
 An iron attachment on one end of a mast or boom, with a ring, through which another mast or boom is rigged out and secured; a wythe. --R. H. Dana, Jr. 4.
 (Arch.)
 A partition between flues in a chimney.